wpkelso/notes/Chinese Communist Party.md

 ### Great Leap Forward (1958)

 > [!quote] The Big Idea
-> China to surpass Britain in 15 years
+> “China to surpass Britain in 15 years”

 Campaign to use the party to mobilize the people forward, out of it’s colonial past and towards it’s place as a world power.
 It emphasized that the “People’s power is limitless.”